eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Sets of skills for embedded machine learning engineers, VLSI machine learning engineers, embedded deep learning engineers, and VLSI deep learning engineers:
 + skill set:
+	- AI Silicon Design – RTL/Architecture Engineer:
+	- RTL design and microarchitecture definition of high-performance microprocessors going into industry leading AI/ML architecture.
+The person coming into this role will define new features and code the RTL across multiple areas of our processor Core.
+The work is done alongside with a group of highly experienced engineers across various domains of the AI chip.
+	- ***Define architecture and logic design requirements by understanding rapidly evolving AI/ML models; work with engineers across domains to understand real world use cases***
+	- RTL coding in Verilog leveraging on both industry tools as well as open-source infrastructure
+	- Drive trade-offs for your logic by working closely with performance, DV and physical design engineers to craft optimal solutions that meet the design goals
+	- ***Deploy innovative techniques for improving power, performance and area of the design, drive experiments with RTL and evaluate synthesis, timing and power results***
+	- ***Debug RTL/logic issues across various hierarchies (ex: core, chip) in both pre-silicon and post-silicon environment***
+	- BS/MS/PhD in EE/ECE/CE/CS with at least 5 years of experience
+	- ***Experience with computer architecture/system components/network/fabrics as a part of a CPU, ASIC or SOC design team***
+	- Expertise in logic design and ability to evaluate functional, performance, timing and power for you design
+	- Strong experience with hardware description languages (Verilog, VHDL) and simulators (VCS, NC, Verilator)
+	- ***Expertise in microarchitecture definition and specification development***
+	- ***Prior experience in industry standard ISAs – ARM, RISC-V, X86 preferred***
+	- ***Strong problem solving and debug skills across various levels of design hierarchies***
++ skill set:
 	- Implementation of Tenstorrent IP and SOC RTL logic in Verilog
 	- Architecture exploration and modeling